Tap to Read ➤

 Theory

-Some of the best US cities proposed to host the 400th anniversary celebrations of Christopher Columbus' discovery of the New World.
+Several top US cities are vying to host the 400th anniversary celebrations of Christopher Columbus' discovery of the New World.

-Charles Dana, who was a journalist with the New York Sun, dismissed Chicago's claim by allegedly writing, "Don't pay any attention to the nonsensical claims of that windy city.
-Its people could not build a World's Fair even if they won it."
+A journalist from the New York Sun dismissed Chicago's claim, saying, "Don't pay attention to the windy city's claims.
+Its people couldn't build a World's Fair even if they won it."

 Although Chicago eventually won the fight to become the host of the Fair, and did a good job of hosting it, Dana's remarks paved the way for popularizing Chicago's new moniker.